 Rent-Seeking Variation #1: Groups and individuals exploit a dysfunctional political system to get insanely rich.

 Wall Street hedge funds rarely make their fortunes by placing sound long term bets about the proper allocation of resources.
 In reality, they make money by skimming off the top as trillions of dollars slosh around due to the endemic instability in the financial system (instability that would be fixed with sensible reform).
 In a well ordered financial system, the stock market would be flat and predictable 2.
 Interest rates would never change, housing, equities and bonds would trade at unchanging ratios based on long term cash flow predictions.
 The only way to make money would be to actually predict the performance of particular companies.
 There would be no IPO "bounce", no stock bubbles, no real estate bubbles.
-401Ks would be invested in low expense ratio, future cash-flow weighted index funds, not in market cap weighted funds.
-The era of being forced to invest in a Fidelity plan with a 1% expense ratio that churns 150% of its stocks each year would be over.
+401Ks would be invested in low expense ratio, low turnover funds.
+No more investing in a 1% expense ratio Fidelity plan that it will eat up 40% of your capital by the time you retire.

 High Frequency Traders make money not by adding liquidity or playing market maker (in fact they remove liquidity), but by gaming design flaws in the SEC regulated stock market (essentially they get to peek into the order book and front run the market, a sensible black box auction system would remove this source of gamesmanship).
 3